brucemack/brucemack.github.io/ampersand/index.md

 This process of "searching" for the optimal phase adjustment is a problem that is often referred to in the DSP literature as "phase correlation."
-It's a problem that shows up in many signal-processing contexts so there are plenty of techniques to be borrowed.
+It's a problem that shows up in many signal-processing contexts (radar esp.) so there are plenty of techniques to be borrowed.
 Advanced algorithms start the search for the best delay using a coarse grid and then refine the step size as the search space is narrowed.
 My approach is a simple linear search through the range of possible delays.